Computation of the Distance-based Bound on Strong Structural Controllability in Networks: Exact Algorithm for the Distance Bound

-\textit{Proof:} Let $k_i = |\calX_i|$ for all $1\le i\le m$ for the partition defined in the statement, then for the sake of contradiction, let's assume that there is a sequence $\calD'$ that contains more points from $\calX$.
-Let $D_{p}\in \calX_i$ be a point that appears first in $\calD'$.
-If $D_p$ satisfies PMI property on $i^{th}$ coordinate then the remaining $k_i-1$ points with the same minimum $i^{th}$ coordinate in $\calX_i$ can not be included in $\calD'$.
-So $D_p$ must satisfy PMI property on some ${j}^{th}$ coordinate for following points in the sequence, where ${j}\ne i$.
-But then $\calD'$ must miss at least $k_{{j}}$ points which have smaller or equal ${j}$ coordinate by definition of conflict, which is a contradiction.
-Thus claim follows.
+\textit{Proof:} Let $k_j = |\calX_j|$ for all $1\le j\le m$ for the partition defined in the statement, then for the sake of contradiction, let's assume that there is a sequence $\calD'$ that contains more points from $\calX$.
+Let $D_p\in \calX_j$ be a point that appears first in $\calD'$.
+If $D_p$ satisfies PMI property on $j^{th}$ coordinate then the remaining $k_j-1$ points with the same minimum $j^{th}$ coordinate in $\calX_j$ can not be included in $\calD'$.
+So $D_p$ must satisfy PMI property on some ${j'}^{th}$ coordinate for the following points in the sequence, where ${j'}\ne j$.
+But then $\calD'$ must miss at least $k_{{j'}}$ points that have smaller or equal ${j'}$ coordinate by the definition of conflict, which is a contradiction.
+Thus, the claim follows.

-As an example, consider points $\calX = \{D_1,D_2,D_3,D_4,D_5\}$ in Figure~\ref{fig:obs1}.
-In this set, there are two points with the minimum $i^{th}$ coordinate and three points with the minimum $j^{th}$ coordinate.
-If $D_1$ is picked as first point (among this set) we must either drop $D_2$ or all $D_3,D_4,D_5$ for future consideration in the PMI sequence.
-Similarly if $D_{3}$ is picked before everyone else, we can not pick either of $D_{4},D_{5}$, or any of $D_1,D_2$ for future consideration regardless of the other points.
-Note that the bound in Lemma~\ref{obs:conflict_bound} is tight: if we remove $|\calX_i|-1$ points from the smallest part of a c-partition, all remaining points can easily satisfy the PMI property on coordinate $i$ unless some of these remaining points are included in any other conflict.
+As an example, consider a set of points $\calX = \{D_1,D_2,D_3,D_4,D_5\}$ in Figure~\ref{fig:obs1}.
+There are two points with the minimum $j^{th}$ coordinate and three points with the minimum ${j'}^{th}$ coordinate (where $j' = i$).
+If $D_1$ is picked as first point (among this set), we must either drop $D_2$ or all $D_3,D_4,D_5$ for future consideration in the PMI sequence.
+Similarly if $D_3$ is picked before everyone else, we can not pick either of $D_4,D_5$, or any of $D_1,D_2$ for future consideration regardless of the other points.
+Note that the bound in Lemma~\ref{obs:conflict_bound} is tight: if we remove $|\calX_j|-1$ points from the smallest part of a c-partition, all remaining points can satisfy the PMI property on coordinate $j$ unless some of these remaining points are included in any other conflict.